OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Lizard, Giant.md

 - **Surprise:** On a 1–5, due to camouflage.
 - **Sticky tongue:** Can attack targets up to 5’ away.
 If the attack succeeds, the victim is dragged to the mouth and bitten (2d4 damage).
-- **Tail:** Causes no damage, but knocks opponent down: cannot attack that round.
+- **Tail:** Causes no damage but knocks the opponent down: cannot attack that round.

 ## Tuatara